doriansmiley/codestrap-programs/apprenticeships/curriculum.md

 [YouTube Videos](https://www.youtube.com/playlist?list=PLvp1Riqm5kiO3ZTqqD6rwuwws6ulbiWoW) | 3 hours | na | na | na

 ## Docker Certification
-Docker is a technology used by most software engineers to distribute their code without worrying about the underlying operating system and host machine.
+Docker is a technology used by most software engineers to distribute their code.
 Known as container virtualization, this management tool for distributing code is a foundational tool for all software engineers.

 **Topics covered**:
-`docker concets`
+`docker consepts`
 `building docker images`
 `using docker registries`
 `Docker Community Edition (DCE)`